-Today Microsoft released Windows 10 Insider Preview Build 21327 (RS_PRERELEASE) to Windows Insiders in the Dev Channel.
+Microsoft today announced the release of Windows 10 Insider Preview Build 20231 to Windows Insiders in the Dev Channel.

 Changes and Improvements

 - Microsoft fixed an issue that could result in duplicate cloud provider entries appearing in the File Explorer navigation pane.

 - Microsoft is looking into reports of the update process hanging for extended periods of time when attempting to install a new build.

-Windows 10 Insiders in the Dev channel can download the update by Checking for Updates in Settings.
+Windows 10 Insiders in the Dev ring can download the update by Checking for Updates in Settings.